mathanraj0601/NodeJs/Node.md

 ## Design principle :
 - Information expert principle : classes or module having all the information must do expert work eg: chef cooks food with all his knowledge. so instead going for seperated single module put them inside thier respective classes.

+## Test :

+Automated test help to test our application by writing and exciting test code with out having to do manual process.There are three types of test

+Unit test : Testing unit of code like function with out external dependencies. mostly algorithm and logic function Integration testing : Testing unit of code like function with external dependencies example database, http servers End to end testing : Testing the application through ui example selenium.
+Prefer to test major flow of application.